CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 The description is extremely terse and reads more like a label than a functional skill description.
 It lacks concrete actions, explicit trigger guidance ('Use when...'), and sufficient natural keywords for reliable skill selection.
-While 'ElevenLabs' provides some distinctiveness, the description fails to communicate what the skill actually does or when it should be invoked.
+While 'ElevenLabs' provides some distinctiveness, the description needs significant expansion to be effective.

 Suggestions

-List specific concrete actions such as 'Converts text to speech audio using the ElevenLabs API, plays audio locally using macOS say-style UX, supports voice selection and audio file export.'
+List specific concrete actions such as 'Converts text to speech audio using ElevenLabs API, plays audio via macOS say-style interface, supports voice selection and audio file export'.

 DimensionReasoningScore